shru2811/Notes-App/README.md

 # Notes-App
-Notes app basic implementation of JS.
-It saves the notes also. source code in the repository! 😊
+Notes app made using basic JS.
+It saves the notes also. source code is in the repository! good day! 😊